capnproto/capnproto/kjdoc/tour.md

 ### Forking and splitting promises

-As mentioned above, `.then()` and similar functions consume the promise on which they are called, so can only be called once.
-But, what if you want to start multiple tasks using the result of a promise?
+As mentioned above, `.then()` and similar functions consume the promise on which they are called, so they can only be called once.
+But what if you want to start multiple tasks using the result of a promise?
 You could solve this in a convoluted way using adapted promises, but KJ has a built-in solution: `.fork()`

 ```c++
 kj::Promise<int> promise = ...;